Skip links and keyboard navigation

 • speak directly with the person responsible for the behaviour and ask them to stop (if you feel safe to do so)

-• speak with your manager or HR team
+• speak with a contact officer, your manager or HR team

 • make a formal complaint using your organisation’s preventing and responding to workplace sexual harassment policy—this will be available on your intranet or by contacting HR team.